Representing and advocating the interests of the Florida multifamily rental housing industry

 FAA represents more than three-quarters (80%) of apartment homes in Florida — more than 1 million units — and nearly three-quarters (74%) of all apartment communities in Florida.

-FAA represents a diverse array of apartment property types: new and old, urban and rural, luxury and affordable, privately developed and state tax-assisted, large management companies and small individual owners, assisted living facilities for seniors and corporate housing for busy businesspeople.
+FAA represents a diverse array of apartment property types: new and old, urban and rural, luxury and affordable, privately developed and state tax-assisted, large management companies and small individual owners, assisted living facilities for seniors and corporate housing for busy business people.
 For the public, it is important to note, however, that FAA does not represent condominiums, hotels, motels, and other transient housing, In addition, it is purely a voluntary organization: not all apartment owners, particularly small individual owners and geographical areas remote from the main city centers, are members of FAA.

-FAA is a federation; that is, it serves as an umbrella organization linking 10 independent local associations.
+FAA is a federation; that is, it serves as an umbrella organization linking nine independent local associations.
 FAA provides independent functions and enjoys close relationships with the local affiliates, but affiliates have their own independent Boards of Directors and activities.
 FAA and each local association also belong to the National Apartment Association, which provides a wealth of information and services.